-When I was in grade 12 I used to look up at the sky and watch for airplanes and see myself getting on and off planes and running for planes in different airports (at the time running to catch a plane seemed so uber cool).
+When I was in grade 12 I used to look up at the sky, watch for airplanes, see myself getting on and off planes as I run after planes in different airports (at the time running to catch a plane seemed so uber cool).

 I had no clue what I was doing but I so badly wanted to travel, go to exotic places, dance in the Caribbean and meet amazing people that I started pretending that was my life.

-I kept imagining how awesome life would be in varsity, when I was chilling with artists, reciting poetry in semi lit bars, smoking weed and connecting with diverse friends from all walks of life.
+I kept imagining how awesome life in varsity would be, chilling with artists, reciting poetry in semi lit bars, smoking weed and connecting with diverse friends from all walks of life.

-Imagine my shock when all the things I imagined started to come to pass when I reached varsity!
+Imagine my shock when I got to varsity and all the things I'd imagined started to come to pass!

-And the weirdest thing was when I started traveling and found myself running for planes in different airports (that wasn’t as much fun as I imagined because I’ve missed my fair share of flights in foreign countries).
+And then I started traveling and found myself running after planes in different airports except that wasn’t as much fun as I'd imagined because I’ve missed my fair share of flights in foreign countries.

 To this day when I feel stuck on the “how” of things I just imagine the outcome and focus on that until a bright idea comes to mind.